ankita7Patil/Early-Detection-of-Oral-Cancer-And-Other-Dental-Pathelogies-Using-Efficient-BO/README.md

 * **Title:** Early Detection of Oral Cancer and Other Dental Pathologies Using EfficientNet-B0
 * **Publisher:** IEEE
 * **Authors:** Ankita Subhash Patil *et al.*

-> ⚠️ Please cite the IEEE paper if you use this code or methodology.

 ---